-Below is a quick guide for undertaking life story work, essential for ensuring person-centered care and targeted activities, and also a great exercise for any new resident coming into the care home.
+Below is a quick guide for undertaking life story work.
+This is essential for ensuring person-centred care and targeted activities, and also a great exercise for any new resident coming into the care home.

-If you can, try to get the resident’s key worker or someone they know well from the care staff team t do this with you, so they are also benefiting from the conversation and extra information.
-In addition, family members must be involved in this process, it’s a great way to structure conversations when their loved one has just entered a new care home and they can also be a font of knowledge for the little details you need.
+If you can, try to get the resident’s key worker or someone they know well from the care staff team to do this with you, so they are also benefitting from the conversation and extra information.
+In addition, family members must be involved in this process.
+It’s a great way to structure conversations when their loved one has just entered a new care home and they can also be a font of knowledge for the little details you need.

 Dementia UK have a great suggested template for life story work, which you can download here.

 Some top tips for doing this work include:

 - Be clear and keep the resident involved throughout the process.

 - Agree with them how you will collect and keep the information.